Crm HygieneData RefreshRevenue Operations

 Before you run any refresh workflow, make sure the identifiers themselves are cleaned and standardised first.

-This means normalising domains, fixing obvious URL issues, lowercasing emails, and cleaning company names enough that review is possible when records cannot be matched cleanly on a stronger key.
+This means normalising domains, fixing obvious URL issues, lowercasing emails, and standardising company names enough that review is possible when records cannot be matched cleanly on a stronger key.

 Separate three kinds of updates